zarr-developers/zarr-developers.github.io/components/index.md

 ## Component Flexibility

 One of Zarr's greatest strengths is its flexibility, or "hackability".
 In addition to the generality of using key-value stores as the main abstraction, individual projects can achieve powerful functionality by intelligently using only some of the Zarr components.
-Here are a few interesting zarr-related projects, which selectively make use of a subset of different zarr components.
+Here are a few interesting zarr-related projects, which selectively make use of a subset of different zarr components, both abstract and concrete.

+- **MongoDBStore** is a concrete store implementation in python, which stores values in a MongoDB NoSQL database under zarr keys.
+It is therefore spec-compliant, and can be interacted with via the zarr-python user API, but does not write data in the native zarr format.

 - **VirtualiZarr**

 - **NCZarr** is in some sense the opposite of VirtualiZarr - it

-- **Tensorstore** is a general storage library written in C++ that can write to Zarr (so is spec-compliant non-python store implementation) but also to other array formats such as N5.
+- **Tensorstore** is a general storage library written in C++ that can write to the Zarr format (so is a spec-compliant non-python "native" store implementation) but also to other array formats such as N5.
-It can write to multiple different storage sytems, so effectively has its own set of concrete store implementations.
+As it can write to multiple different storage sytems, it effectively has its own set of concrete store implementations.
 Additional features are provided, notably using an Optionally-Cooperative Distributed B+Tree (OCDBT) on top of a base key-value store to implement ACID transactions.
 It still stores all data using the native Zarr Format, but versions keys at the store level.

-- **Icechunk**
+- **Icechunk** is a cloud-native tensor storage engine which also provides ACID transactions, but does so via indirection between a zarr-spec-compliant key-value store interface and a specialized non-zarr-native storage layout on-disk (for which Icechunk has it's own format spec).
+Nevertheless the `icechunk-python` client implements a concrete subclass of the zarr-python `Store` ABC, so libraries such as xarray can use the zarr-python user API to read and write to icechunk stores, which they effectively can treat as version-controlled zarr stores.
+Icechunk also integrates with VirtualiZarr, together allowing data stored in non-zarr formats to be committed to a persistent icechunk store and read back via the zarr-python API without copying the original data.